Agate Properties, Meaning, Facts and Photos

 dendritic inclusions in a beige coloured opaque piece of rock

-As the process repeats multiple layers of minerals build up within the rock following the outline of the cavity.
+As the process repeats, multiple layers of minerals build up within the rock following the outline of the cavity.

-Once full the mass begins to crystallise.
+Once full, the mass begins to crystallise.
 Quartz crystals often grow in space that has not been filled.

 The cavity containing the crystallised minerals is known as a nodule.
-Depending on the type of rock it can be incredibly resilient to weathering.
+Depending on the type of rock, it can be incredibly resilient to weathering.
 It's not unusual for the nodule to survive long after the host rock has eroded.
-The agate formation remains locked away until the nodule is found and broken open.

 large agate stones on display in a museum display cabinet